11 Virtual Retirement Party Ideas

 5. Countdown Quiz

 Since the whole event is about the retiree, you can create a question-and-answer game centered around them.
+This can be set up as a personalized trivia game to make the activity more engaging and memorable.

 Before the party, liaise with the departing employee to curate questions that colleagues should know answers to.
 These questions can cover their professional and personal lives, including their best and worst moments, milestones, and other info.
+Organizing a trivia game with questions correctly tailored to the retiree ensures the experience is both accurate and enjoyable for everyone.

 Each team member can pick a random number and answer the corresponding question.
 Share a countdown timer with everyone to moderate the game’s duration.
 Each person should answer the question before their time is up.

 You could also divide the party guests into groups to collaborate and answer questions.
 It could turn out to be another teamwork exercise to improve your staff’s chemistry.
+This trivia game can also serve as a valuable team building experience, fostering stronger bonds among colleagues.

 6. Help them Curate a Bucket List